cloudfoundry-incubator/quarks-operator/CONTRIBUTING.md

 by running a quick [search][2] - you may not be alone!
 If you ain't any luck, then go ahead and open a new issue by selecting the "Feature" issue type and answer some needed questions.

+### How are Github issues handled

+When you create a github issue, cf-bot creates a story in the `IceBox` board in the tracker automatically and comments on the issue with the link to the story.
+The team conducts its planning session once every week during which your issue will be discussed.

+* If the story is moved to the `Current Iteration/Backlog` board, then expect that the story would be worked on in the coming sprints.
+* If the story is left out in the `IceBox` board itself, then expect that the story is not in priority and the github issue will be closed.
+This doesn't mean we reject to implement the feature or fix.
+This step is to prevent piling up of github issues's.
+The story is still in the tracker and will be worked on when it is moved from `IceBox` to `Current Iteration/Backlog` during planning sessions.
+* Both github issue and the story will be closed if there is no response for more than 10 days from the person who filed it, when contacted.

 ## Code review process

 The core team looks to Pull Requests regularly and in a best effort.